 - Assistant Project Manager or Project Coordinator

-Project Coordinator is usually a person who reports and helps to Project Manager.
+Project Coordinator is usually a person who reports and helps to the Project Manager.
 He has limited authority to make decisions.

 Who is a Scrum Master?